zodern/meteor-cdn/README.md

 export CDN_URL="mydomain.cloudfront.com" && meteor
 ```

+Setting up CloudFront:
+* Point CloudFront at your Meteor server
+* Whitelist the Host and Strict-Transport-Security headers
+* Set querystring forwarding to "Yes"

 ## Demo
 A demonstration project is available at [https://github.com/NitroLabs/meteor-cdn-demo](https://github.com/NitroLabs/meteor-cdn-demo).
 The demo is also serving live from AWS at [http://cdn.nitrolabs.com](http://cdn.nitrolabs.com).